johnoliver/semantic-kernel/java/README.md

 The Semantic Kernel for Java is an SDK that implements the key concepts of the Semantic Kernel in Java.
 It is designed to be used in Java applications and services in an idiomatic way, and to be easily integrated with other Java libraries and frameworks.

-## Get Started
+## Get started

 To run the LLM prompts and semantic functions in this kernel, make sure you have an [Open AI API Key](https://openai.com/api/) or [Azure Open AI service key](https://learn.microsoft.com/azure/cognitive-services/openai/quickstart?pivots=rest-api).

 ### Requirements

-To build the semantic kernel, you will need to have:
+To build the project, you will need to have:

 - **Required**:
   - [JDK 17](https://microsoft.com/openjdk/) or newer
   - [Apache Maven](https://maven.apache.org/) 3.9.1 or newer
   - Azure OpenAI SDK for Java _(see below for instructions)_

-## Building the semantic kernel
+## Building the Semantic Kernel

-The semantic kernel is built using [Apache Maven](https://maven.apache.org/).
-To build the semantic kernel, you will first need to have the Azure OpenAI SDK for Java installed in your local Maven repository.
-At this moment, this SDK is not available on Maven Central, so you will need to build it locally from the source.
+The Semantic Kernel is built using [Apache Maven](https://maven.apache.org/).
+To build it you will first need to have the Azure OpenAI SDK for Java installed in your local Maven repository.
+At this moment, this SDK must be built locally from the source.

 ### Build the Azure OpenAI SDK locally